 The Deep Review issue and pull request on protein-protein interactions demonstrate this process in practice.
 A new contributor identified a relevant research topic that was missing from the review manuscript with examples of how the literature would be summarized, critiqued, and integrated into the review.
 A maintainer confirmed that this was a desirable topic and referred to related open issues.
 The contributor made the pull request, and two maintainers and another participant made recommendations.
 After four rounds of reviews and pull request edits, a maintainer merged the changes.

 We found that this workflow was an effective compromise between fully unrestricted editing and a more heavily-structured approach that limited the authors or the sections they could edit.
-In addition, authors are associated with their commits, which makes it easy for contributors to receive credit for their work and helps prevent ghostwriting [].
-Figure 2 and the GitHub contributors page summarize all edits and commits from each author, providing aggregated information that is not available on other collaborative writing platforms.
+In addition, authors are associated with their commits, which makes it easy for contributors to receive credit for their work.
+Figure 2 and the GitHub contributors page summarize all edits and commits from each author, providing aggregated information that is not available on most other collaborative writing platforms.
 Because the Manubot writing process tracks the complete history through Git commits, it enables detailed retrospective contribution analysis.
+These pull request and contribution tracking examples both come from Deep Review, the largest Manubot project to date, but illustrate the general principles of transparency and collaboration that are shared by all open Manubot manuscripts.

 Figure 2: Deep Review contributions by author over time.
 The total words added to the Deep Review by each author is plotted over time (final values in parentheses).
 These statistics were extracted from Git commit diffs of the manuscript’s Markdown source.
 This figure reveals the composition of written contributions to the manuscript at every point in its history.
 The Deep Review was initiated in August 2016, and the first complete manuscript was released as a preprint [10] in May 2017.
 While the article was under review, we continued to maintain the project and accepted new contributions.
 The preprint was updated in January 2018, and the article was accepted by the journal in March 2018 [5].
-As of June 15, 2018, the Deep Review repository accumulated 755 Git commits, 315 merged pull requests, 537 issues, and 616 GitHub starsinteractively launched using Binder11.
+As of March 06, 2019, the Deep Review repository accumulated 755 Git commits, 317 merged pull requests, 609 issues, and 819 GitHub stars.
+The notebook to generate this figure can be interactively launched using Binder [11], enabling users to explore alternative visualizations or analyses of the source data.